 In the event of a CIC, the governing documents provide that outstanding stock options and time-based RSU awards will not automatically vest upon a CIC, but instead will vest upon the award holder's involuntary termination of employment by the Company (other than for cause or due to death or disability) or termination for good reason occurring within two years following a CIC transaction (a double trigger).
-Performance shares or PSUs that remain outstanding upon such a qualifying termination will vest at target if the performance period is not more than 50% complete at the time of such termination; if the performance period is more than 50% complete at the time of the qualifying termination, outstanding performance shares or PSUs will vest at the greater of target or actual performance achievement through the time of such termination.
+Performance shares or PSUs that remain outstanding upon such a qualifying termination will vest at target if the performance period is not more than 50% complete at the time of such termination; if the performance shares or PSUs will vest at the greater of target or actual performance achievement through the time of such termination.